Tender, baked Spaghetti Squash with Meat Sauce is a healthy dinner dream come true. No one will miss the pasta, and everyone will ask for seconds.

 - On a cutting board, slice off the stem on each end and then slice the squash in half along the line of slits you made.
+Remove the seeds.
 Rub each squash half with olive oil and season to taste with salt and pepper.

 - Place squash halves cut-side down on prepared baking sheet.
 Roast until the inside of each squash half is tender and easily pierced with a fork, about 40 to 60 minutes (exact baking time will depend on your specific squash).
 Cool slightly and use a fork to fluff and remove the strands from the squash halves.
 Keep warm until serving time (the sauce will probably be done before the spaghetti squash is).